Fruktus/QuadradiusPreservationProject/web/README.md

 # Quadradius Web App
-This is the web app for Quadradius manual.
+This is the web app for Quadradius.
 It is built with Next.js (react) and Tailwind CSS.
 It is utilizing server-side rendering (SSR) for performance and SEO.
 It is completely static and can be deployed to any static site host and has nothing to do with the actual game server.